 My research is chiefly concerned with UK Politics, with particular reference to the relationship between ideas and practice; the Conservative Party; and think tanks.
 I am currently working on books concerning British Foreign Policy (with Simon Mabon and Robert Smith), and the coalition government (with Pete Dorey).

-I am Senior Lecturer in Foreign Policy and International Relations Theories, and Programme Director for our MAs in Diplomacy (including distance-learning).
+I am Senior Lecturer in Foreign Policy and International Relations Theories and Director of Postgraduate Studies (Taught).
 I am specialised in naval affairs, maritime security and ocean governance, as well as in European security and the geopolitical actorness of the EU.

 My research interests cover the maritime dimension of the European Union, maritime security, current naval developments, maritime strategy and maritime geopolitics, the concept of seapower, ocean governance, climate change dimensions in maritime security, the European Union's geopolitics (including its geopolitical vision and discourse), energy security and the Arctic region, and frontiers in IR.

-I am a member of the Centre for Corpus Approaches to Social Science (CASS) with a research project that tackles maritime security and piracy discourses in Europe, and of Security Lancaster (contribution to projects on maritime security).
+I am a member of the Centre for Corpus Approaches to Social Science (CASS) with projects that tackle maritime security narrative, and of Security Lancaster (contribution to projects on maritime security).